swharden/pyABF/doc/creating-waveforms/readme.md

 ![](src/sine-clampfit.png)

 Looks great!
 This is ready to use.
+I typically open it in Clampfit then save it as an ABF 1.8 file (floating point) so it's smaller and faster to load.

 ### Early Code (Feb, 2014)
 I found this jewel in my archives.
 Thank you 2014 Scott for saving this!